-3.3 Comparison of some characteristics of phenol liquefaction of wood
+3.3 Comparison some characteristics of phenol liquefaction of wood

-Three kinds of catalyst were chosen in the liquefaction experiments to determine the difference they make to liquefaction process.
-Fig. 2 shows that through the use of a concentration of 95% sulfuric acid, the reaction uses 10% of the total weight of the reactants and the residual substance is at least 9.71%.
+We have chosen three kinds of catalyst in the liquefaction experiments to determine the difference of liquefaction process.
+In figure 2 which can found that through the use of a concentration of 95% sulfuric acid, the reaction use 10% of the total weight of the reactants, the residual substance at least to 9.71 percent.